 Tides4fishing allows you to make tide predictions for Liverpool years in advance.
 Please note that the data are approximations only valid for fishing and so IS NOT VALID FOR NAVIGATION.

-In the high tide and low tide chart, we can see that the first low tide was at 0:20 h and the next low tide will be at 14:20 h.
-The first high tide was at 7:15 h and the next high tide will be at 20:05 h.
+In the high tide and low tide chart, we can see that the first high tide was at 2:00 h and the next high tide will be at 14:20 h.
+The first low tide will be at 8:55 h and the next low tide at 21:20 h.

-The lunar phase is a Waxing Gibbous.
-Today we have 12 hours and 50 minutes of sun.
-The solar transit is at 13:17 h and the length of time the moon will be visible will be 14 hours and 30 minutes.
+The lunar phase is a Waxing Crescent.
+Today we will have 9 hours and 44 minutes of sun.
+The solar transit will be at 12:26 h and the length of time the moon will be visible will be 14 hours and 10 minutes.

-The tidal coefficient today is 45, a low value, which means that the range (difference between high tide and low tide) will be lower than on other occasions and the currents will also be small.
-At noon the tidal coefficient increases to 50 to end the day with a tidal coefficient of 54.
-The tide heights today are 3.4 m, 7.2 m, 3.1 m and 7.3 m.
+The tidal coefficient today is 78, a high value and therefore the range of tides and currents will also be high.
+At noon the tidal coefficient drops to 71 to end the day with a tidal coefficient of 64.
+The tide heights today are 9.3 m, 1.2 m, 9.5 m and 1.2 m.
 We can compare these levels with the maximum high tide recorded in the tide tables for Liverpool which is of 10.3 m and a minimum height of 0.0 m.

-The solunar fishing calendar in Liverpool tells us that today is a bad day for fishing, the fish activity forecast is low, however, this is just a chance so we encourage you to take your rod and try it during solunar periods.
+The solunar fishing calendar in Liverpool tells us that today is an average day for fishing, the fish activity forecast is average.
 Please, read more about solunar tables.
 The best times of day for fishing are:

 Tide timetable for Liverpool.
 The times are generated in local time in England and the daylight saving time change is calculated automatically, so you don't need to add or subtract anything.
 You will also have the lunar phase, sunrise and sunset times, the tidal coefficient and the average fish activity forecast for each day according to the solunar tables: